The Sot-Weed Factor (novel): Writing process

 The Sot-Weed Factor was initially intended, with Barth's previous two novels, as the concluding novel on a trilogy on nihilism, but the project took a different direction as a consequence of Barth's maturation as a writer.

 The novel takes its title from a poem of the same name published in London in 1708 and signed Ebenezer Cooke.
 "Sot-weed" is an old term for the tobacco plant.
 A "factor" is a middleman who buys something to resell it.
 As Barth explained:

 The Sot–Weed Factor began with the title and, of course, Ebenezer Cooke's original poem ...
 Nobody knows where the real chap is buried; I made up a grave for Ebenezer because I wanted to write his epitaph.

 Barth also made extensive use of the few pieces of information known at the time about the historical Cooke, his assumed father and grandfather, both called Andrew Cooke, and his sister, Anna.

 The novel parodies, mimics, recuperates and rewrites the forms of the 18th century genre of the Bildungsroman (formation novel) and Künstlerroman (novel on the formation of an artist), and in particular Fielding's Tom Jones, Sterne's Tristram Shandy, and Samuel Richardson's three epistolary novels.
 The narrative presents Ebenezer as a Künstlerroman hero.
 The novel is also a parody of the picaresque genre, in particular of Tristram Shandy and Tom Jones.
 One entire chapter in the 1967 edition is in rhyme.

 The novel also rewrites the tale of John Smith and Pocahontas, presenting Smith as a boastful and bawdy opportunist, whose narrative of his explorations in Virginia is portrayed as highly fictional and self-serving.
-This view is generally accepted by historians today.

 In 1994, Barth said retrospectively that this novel marks his discovery of postmodernism: "Looking back, I am inclined to declare grandly that I needed to discover, or to be discovered by, Postmodernism."